unleashit/npm-library/packages/pagination/readme.md

 ```
 ### CSS

-Basic css can be imported if desired: import '@unleashit/pagination/dist/style.css'; .
-Class names use a CSS modules hash to avoid name collisions.
+Basic namespaced (BEM) css can be imported: `import '@unleashit/pagination/dist/pagination.css'`.
+CSS Module support is baked in.
+If you use CSS Modules you can `import styles from '@unleashit/pagination/dist/pagination.module.css'` or import your own custom module targeting the internal classes and pass to the `cssModuleStyles` prop.
+Please see CSS in the main readme of the repo for more info.

 ### Props